chrisabbotthauxwell/claim-status-api/README.md

 # claim-status-api
 A Claim Status API for an academic exercise.
+Implements a small C# .NET 8.0 controller-based Web API that reads static mock data and provides claim lookup and GenAI-powered summarisation.

 ## Highlights
 |Highlight|  |